-From Margaret on September 22nd, 2010 in General Remodel
+From Dean Dowd on September 22, 2010 in General Remodel

 Artist Michelle de la Vega creates a dream home-from an old garage.

 It’s wonderful to see home dwellers create a made-for-them space out of unexpected structures.
 Such is the case with Seattle homeowner Michelle de la Vega, who designed and built a new custom home from an old garage—with renovations topping out at only $32,000.
 To find out how much creative remodeling would cost for your own home, click here.

 Yes, when recently divorced de la Vega saw the original structure, she knew it was a chance for her—and this building—to rise new from the old, like a phoenix rising from the ashes.

 In fact, many objects in this 250 square-foot home have come from unwanted, defunct items that were reclaimed and reinvented.